Migracode-Barcelona/CodeAlong-NumberFacts/README.md

 ## Acceptance Criteria

-- [ ] I have coded along with the video
+- [ x] I have coded along with the video
-- [ ] My code fetches from the public API and the reponse is displayed by my front end
+- [x ] My code fetches from the public API and the reponse is displayed by my front end
-- [ ] I have opened a PR with my work
+- [x ] I have opened a PR with my work